MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// The default is the host that this cookie has been received from.
   [propget] HRESULT Domain([out, retval] LPWSTR* domain);

   /// The path for which the cookie is valid.
-If not specified, this cookie
+The default is "/", which means
-  /// will be sent to all pages on the Domain.
+  /// this cookie will be sent to all pages on the Domain.
   [propget] HRESULT Path([out, retval] LPWSTR* path);

   /// The expiration date and time for the cookie as the number of seconds since the UNIX epoch.